Life as Guru

 History provides us with many colorful examples which illustrate the influence of teleological principles in action.
 Recall, for example, the life of the ancient Greek orator Demosthenes, who early on experienced great difficulty communicating with others.
 As a result of struggling to overcome his own inherent limitations (involving such practices as shouting into the surf and learning to enunciate with mouthfuls of pebbles), he eventually succeeded in becoming one of history’s greatest elocutionists.
 In one sense, the process of having to struggle beyond his limitations became the very thing that made possible his later excellence as an orator.
 Then there is the case of Helen Keller, whose sensory limitations only served to temper the inherent greatness of the woman in a way that may not have been possible had she been a normally endowed child.

-In the annals of spiritual storytelling, I now of no tale that expresses this sense of long-range purposiveness in life more beautifully than in the Sufi tale of "Fatima, the Spinner and the Tent," which is worth relating here at length: 8
+In the annals of spiritual storytelling, I know of no tale that expresses this sense of long-range purposiveness in life more beautifully than in the Sufi tale of "Fatima, the Spinner and the Tent," which is worth relating here at length: 8

 Once upon a distant time there was a young woman named Fatima, who was the daughter of a prosperous spinner.
 One day her father asked her to accompany him on a long journey to an island across the sea where he was to do business; while there, he thought, perhaps she would find herself a husband.
 Along the way, however, a great storm blew up, dashing the ship against the rocks and killing the father.
 Fatima was washed up on the shore, unconscious and with little memory of her past.
 Destitute and suffering from exposure, she was found by a family of clothmakers who took pity on her and invited her into their home.
 There she lived for two years, learning the skills of their trade.